bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

 .. bokeh-plot:: docs/user_guide/examples/interaction_daterangeslider.py
     :source-position: below

-More information can be found in the Reference for |DateRangeSlider|.
+More information can be found in the reference guide entry for |DateRangeSlider|.

 DatetimeRangeSlider
 ~~~~~~~~~~~~~~~~~~~